FaizanSSDQ/FaizanSSDQ/README.md

 -->

-I am Faizan Saleem Siddiqui, a Graduate of Electronics specialized in embedded systems and robotics.
-I'm currenlty pursuing my Masters as research scholar at Quaid-i-Azam University, Islamabad.
+I am Faizan Saleem Siddiqui, a Graduate of Electronics Currently.
+I am working as research scholar in the field of Machine Learning & Artificial Intelligence.
+I have done a fine set of projects related to Natural Language Processing, and Compute Vision.

+I have been providing freelancing services for last 4 years on different platforms.